MikdadA/Basic-Mathematical-Structures/README.md

-This project pertains to classification of functions, operations on sets, calculations of sums, matrix operations, generating new numbers from an existing set, and deriving formulas for arithmetics sequences.
+This project pertains to the classification of functions, operations on sets, calculations of sums, matrix operations, generating new numbers from an existing set, and deriving formulas for arithmetics sequences.

 [1] Define a function get_function_type(func, func_domain, func_co_domain) that receives a function "func" and two sets - domain and co_domain and determines whether the function passed in is "partial", "bijectve", "injective", or "surjective".
 First, compute func_range by evaluating the function for each value of the domain.